Your Study Routine

 As I’ll discuss later, early is always better than later.
 Get as much out of the way as early as you can so you have the evenings free.
 That’s when things are going on.
 It is always better to have time ahead of you so you can deal with the unexpected things that will happen.

-Plan Your Study Time
+Plan Your Routine

 One of the most common things I hear from students is that it’s impossible to plan their time in college.
 College is so spontaneous that you just can’t schedule things so tightly.